GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Flattery will go far tonight.

 ### Where you can find me